2026 Guide

 2. Hardware Cost

-Ranges from $0 (browser-based POS on existing devices) to $5,000+ (proprietary terminal packages).
-Browser-based POS like Ginger has the lowest hardware cost — use your existing iPad or tablet.
-Proprietary hardware systems like Toast and Clover require buying or leasing their devices.
+Ranges from near $0 (hardware included with Ginger for eligible restaurants) to $5,000+ (proprietary terminal packages).
+Ginger keeps hardware cost at the low end — your existing iPads or tablets are the ordering screens, and the POS runs on a small Ginger Box server.
+Proprietary hardware systems like Toast and Clover require buying or leasing a device per terminal.

 3. Payment Processing Fees